-FY 20 was a highly unusual year because of the COVID-19 pandemic.
-A COVID-19 shelter-in-place order was issued in March 2020 and continued through the year.
-This resulted in the Stanford campus shutting down to limit the spread of the virus.
-The Spring 2020 Stanford traffic monitoring was cancelled because the campus was closed due to the County's shelter-in-place requirements.
-In Fall 2020, the County approved the use of a reduced traffic monitoring program for a period of 2 weeks to c raw traffic volumes only, and confirm assumptions and observations of significant reduction in traffic volumes.
-The 2000 GUP Condition G.7.a. requires traffic counts for a minimum of three times per year for an interval of 2 weeks each time.
-Since 2003, the established methodology for traffic monitoring program is 6 weeks in the spring and two weeks in the fall for a total of 8 weeks of count data.
-However, given the pandemic, the County determined that 2 weeks of raw traffic counts would be sufficient to demonstrate that the traffic volumes, due to the pandemic, campus closures and statewide shelter-in-place orders, were well below the historic traffic volumes from 2001.
+A COVID 19 shelter-in-place (SIP) order resulted in the shutdown of Stanford University campus starting March 2020.
+After the campus closure in 2020, the year 2021 represented a gradual return to normal.
+The campus remained closed to all students due to the SIP order through the spring of 2021 and reopened in the fall of 2021.
+The Stanford traffic monitoring program was conducted in the spring with raw (unadjusted) traffic counts only, and after campus reopening, the usual adjusted traffic data was collected in the fall.

+The 2000 GUP Condition G.7.a. requires traffic counts for a minimum of three times per year for an interval of two weeks each time.
+Since 2003, the established methodology for traffic monitoring program is six weeks in the spring and two weeks in the fall for a total of eight weeks of count data.
+However, given the campus was still closed in spring, the County determined that two weeks of raw (unadjusted) traffic counts would be collected in spring and six weeks of adjusted data in fall.

 The baseline used to determine compliance with the no-net-new trips included the adjustments; the adjusted traffic volumes were always calculated as part of the monitoring program for that year.
-In FY 20, the adjustment data was also not collected because of the COVID-19 pandemic.
+In FY 21, because of the COVID-19 pandemic, the adjustment data was only collected for six weeks in fall.

-County hired traffic consultant, AECOM, compared the raw, unadjusted data with the newly compiled historic raw, unadjusted data from the previous 19 years.
-Two weeks of data in the fall of 2020 found an unadjusted average AM peak-hour traffic volume of 1,747.
-This is compared with the unadjusted AM peak-hour average of 4,091 from the previous 19 years of data.
-Two weeks of data in the fall of 2020 found an unadjusted average PM peak-hour traffic volume of 2,045.
-This is compared with the unadjusted PM peak-hour average of 4,355 from the previous 19 years of data.
-Thus, pandemic conditions resulted in traffic at less than half of normal levels.
-Results determined that raw traffic counts for 2020 do not exceed the baseline traffic limits threshold for the AM and PM peak hour traffic.
+Two weeks of data in the spring of 2021 found an average (unadjusted) AM peak-hour traffic volume of 2,280.
+This is compared with the AM (unadjusted) peak-hour average of 4,091 from the 19 years of data when there was not a public health crisis.
+Two weeks of data in the spring of 2021 found an average (unadjusted) PM peak-hour traffic volume of 2,584.
+This is compared with the PM (unadjusted) peak-hour average of 4,355 from the 19 years of data collected under normal conditions.
+Thus, spring 2021 (unadjusted) traffic counts during pandemic conditions showed traffic at slightly more than half of normal levels.